Phone-GWP-group

 Is returnable packaging right for you?

-Deciding whether multi-trip, reusable packaging is the best option for your business
+Deciding whether multi-trip packaging is the best option for you

-Making a decision whether to use single trip packaging such as corrugated, or returnable transit packaging (RTP), can have a surprisingly significant long term influence on your costs.
+Deciding whether to use single-trip packaging, such as corrugated boxes, or returnable transit packaging (RTP) can have a surprisingly significant long-term influence on your costs.
 Not to mention your environmental impact.

-If you need still need assistance after reading through then please don’t hesitate to get in touch.
-As a supplier of both single and multi-trip packaging, we will be happy to offer genuinely unbiased advice.
+If you require further assistance, please don’t hesitate to contact our team of packaging experts.
+As a supplier of both single and multi-trip packaging, we’re happy to offer genuinely unbiased advice.

 Introduction

-Why should you care what type of packaging you use?
+Why should you care about the type of packaging you use?

-Running a manufacturing operation is a difficult job.
-Running one that spans multiple sites and / or suppliers, is even more difficult.
+Running a manufacturing operation is difficult; running one that spans multiple sites and/or suppliers is even more difficult.

 And this is even before talking about how to do it cost-effectively and efficiently.

-There is a lot to consider.
-From managing the logistics and supply chain through to the manufacturing equipment and processes, raw material procurement, stock management and storage, as well as motivating and training an engaged workforce.
+There are many factors to consider, from managing the logistics and supply chain to the manufacturing equipment and processes, raw material procurement, stock management and storage, and motivating, training, and engaging a workforce.

-All of this (and much more besides) can make deciding whether to use returnable transit packaging or single trip packaging seem somewhat insignificant.
+All of this (and much more) can make deciding whether to use returnable transit packaging or single-trip packaging seem somewhat insignificant.

-However, getting this right can have a surprising impact on your business’ manufacturing productivity, and therefore competitiveness, costs and ultimate success.
+However, getting this right can have a surprising impact on your business’s manufacturing productivity, and therefore competitiveness, costs, and ultimate success.

 Defining what returnable packaging actually means

-Before ascertaining which format is right for your operations, it is important to define what is meant by single trip and multi-trip packaging.
+Before ascertaining which format is right for your operations, it is essential to define what is meant by single-trip and multi-trip packaging.

-Returnable or reusable packaging – which you may also hear referred to as returnable transport packaging (RTP) or reusable transport items (RTI) – is as the name suggests.
+Returnable or reusable packaging, which you may also hear referred to as returnable transport packaging (RTP) or reusable transport items (RTI), is, as the name suggests, returnable or reusable.
 A reusable container or tote that will be used over multiple journeys.

 These are generally manufactured from durable materials such as moulded polypropylene, corrugated plastics such as Correx®, or indeed other materials such as wood or metal (although these tend to be less common).